ajglancy/poc/README.md

  # how to run

- at first, copy main.tf.env to main.tf file. then use terraform variable values according to module configuration,

- `cp main.tf.env main.tf`

 install testing dependencies gems by running,

  `bundle install --path vendor/bundle`